webcoyote/build-linux-vm/README.md

 # Overview
 ---
-This project is designed to make it easy to build Linux virtual machines on Windows.
+This project is designed to make it easy to build Linux virtual machines on Windows for use as dev-environment servers or for use as a Linux desktop.
-It utilizes Vagrant, Chef and VirtualBox, but it's pretty dang easy if you follow the instructions below.

-I've written these instructions under the assumption that you're running vanilla Windows, so this should work even if you don't have any of the pre-requisites.
+I've written these instructions under the assumption that you're running vanilla Windows, so this should work even if you don't have any of the pre-requisites yet.

-If this doesn't work, I would very much appreciate your feedback so I can fix it for you :)
+This project is built with Vagrant, Chef, Librarian and VirtualBox.

+# Features
+---
+* Configures your user account with administrative access
+* SSH key-based login; remote access via passwords disabled
+* Password-less sudo (but you can change it if you like)
+* Password-less login to deskstop (if you choose to install Ubuntu-desktop)
+* Installs your "dotfiles" from a separate git repository
+* Installs the recipes and apt-get packages you specify
+* Separation of code and data; user-specific data stored in data-bags
+* Easy maintenance of chef recipes using librarian-chef

 # Installation and configuration
 ---